 Name:

 Local Address:

 Work Phone: Local Phone: Cell Phone:

-Date of Incident: Time of Incident: AM / PM
+Time of Incident: AM / PM

 Location of Incident:

-Identify the name(s) of the individual(s) against whom you are submitting this complaint:
+- of the individual(s) against who

-Please describe the nature of the incident, providing as much detail as possible to assist with the investigation of this complaint.
+ature of the incident, providing gation of this complaint. g as much detail as possible to

-Please provide the names and contact information of any witness(es).
+Please provide the na mes and contact information o of any witness(es).

 Name/Status Address Telephone #

-If additional space is required, please use an additional form, and just provide your name in the top section of the form)
+If additional space is name in the top secti nal form, and just provide your

-Acknowledgment: By signing this form I understand that this complaint will be investigated, and the alleged harasser(s), any witnesses, and persons of interest will be interviewed.
-The information provided in this Sexual Harassment Reporting Form is true and accurate to the best of my knowledge.
+investigated, and the be interviewed.
+The in I that this complaint will be sses, and persons of interest will kual Harassment Reporting Form is

-Complainant
+Complainant Date

-Date
+that they have been victims of cident immediately to the Title

-Special Note: Students and employees who believe that they have been victims of sexual misconduct should report their complaint/incident immediately to the Title IX Coordinator (717-391-1365).
-If you have an after-hours report, you should contact Campus Security at (717-396-7165) on the Main campus and (717-391-7225) on the Orange Street Campus.
+IX Coordinator (717-391-1365).
+If you have an after-hours report, you should contact Campus Security at (717-396-7165) on the Main campus and (717-391-7225) on the